 19. As kindling to start a fire.
-Obviously, your bandana needs to be dry, otherwise you’re gonna have to try other ways to start a fire.
+Most bandanas are made from cotton, which means they will burn.
+Cut into strips or pieces.
+Obviously, your bandana needs to be dry, otherwise you’re going to have to try other ways to start a fire.

 21. As a tourniquet.
 You’re also gonna need a stick, but this is something a little more advanced and you should probably only do it if you have the proper medical training.

 22. As a salad spinner to remove extra water from salad leaves.
 Make sure your bandana is clean and then put your salad inside and spin it round and round.
 Fair warning, you might get a little wet.